KamRoki/BitPredict/README.md

 - [Contributing](#contributing)
 - [Contact](#contact)

-## Description
-BitPredict is a tool designed for forecasting cryptocurrency prices using modern data analysis and predictive modeling techniques, like machine learning and deep learning models.
-It analyzes market data, historical prices, and halving events, provide users with predictions of future price movements.

 ## Models
 All of the trained models are available in text file, in models folder.
 In this project some models were trained with following mean absolute error values:
 * Model 0: Naive Model (MAE = 530.38)